safayavatsal/server-less-architecture/README.md

 1. **Lambda Function:** Write a function to save instance state to S3 before termination.
 2. **Trigger:** Use CloudWatch Events to detect termination and invoke the function.
 3. **Testing:** Verify state saving to S3 before

+### Assignment 19: Automated Lambda Cleanup for Stale DynamoDB Entries

+**Objective:** Automate the cleanup of stale or expired items in a DynamoDB table using AWS Lambda and Boto3.

+**Steps:**
+1. **Configure DynamoDB and Lambda:**
+  - **DynamoDB Setup:** Create a DynamoDB table with a TTL (Time to Live) attribute to manage expiration.
+  - **Lambda IAM Role:** Set up an IAM role with AmazonDynamoDBFullAccess and CloudWatchLogsFullAccess permissions.
+2. **Implement the Lambda Function:**
+  - **Function Code:** Write a Python Lambda function using Boto3 to scan the table and delete expired items based on the TTL attribute.
+  - **Testing:** Manually invoke the Lambda function to ensure it correctly deletes stale items and checks CloudWatch Logs for execution details.
+3. **Automate and Monitor:**
+  - **Schedule Lambda:** Create a CloudWatch Events rule to automatically trigger the Lambda function daily.
+  - **Monitor:** Verify the automated cleanup process by checking the DynamoDB table and CloudWatch Logs.